Ethics, Evaluation, Internet Safety and Acceptable Use

 Digital Citizenship is a concept which helps teachers, technology leaders, and parents talk about what all users should know regarding appropriate technology use.
 Digital Citizenship is more than just a teaching tool; it is a way to prepare students/technology users for a society full of technology.
 Too often we see students as well as adults misuse and abuse technology because they are unaware of what is appropriate.
 Our goal for this lesson is to help you become aware of what is appropriate and what could be harmful.

-Visit the website 9 Themes of Digital Citizenship.
-Read through the areas of digital citizenship.
+Read through the 9 Themes of Digital Citizenship below.
 Think about which areas you believe are important for your students to know about.